-The Clean Energy Bridge to Research (CEBR) is a new summer research program from the Clean Energy Institute (CEI) at the University of Washington (UW).
+Clean Energy Bridge to Research (CEBR) is a summer research program from the Clean Energy Institute (CEI) at the University of Washington (UW).
 The program is funded by the National Science Foundation (NSF 1559787) and UW’s Undergraduate Research Program partners with CEI to run the program.
-CEBR supports a select group of undergraduates and community college teachers to participate in authentic research in solar, energy storage, and grid technologies with mentorship by UW’s world-class faculty and grad students.
+CEBR supports a select group of undergraduates and community or tribal college teachers to participate in authentic research in solar, energy storage, and grid technologies under the mentorship of UW’s world-class faculty and grad students.
 CEBR builds on the success of the now completed Hooked On Photonics REU program.

 - Encourage students to pursue STEM careers.